hapax/hapax.github.io/assets/alien-maths.md

 The strong form states that your brain (or cognitive architecture) determines your reality, with the upshot that brains which are too different will have *incommensurable* experiences.
-(This is like the claim made by lingustic relativists that some things are untranslatable.)
+(This is like the claim that some things are untranslatable.)
 The weak version replaces "determines" with "influences".
 I think the weak version is uncontroversially true, so for the rest of this